 Impacts to subsistence uses of marine mammals resulting from the proposed action are not anticipated.
-The proposed action would occur outside of the primary subsistence use season (i.e., summer months), and the study area is 100-200 nmi seaward of known subsistence use areas.
-Harvest locations for ringed seals extend up to 80 nmi from shore during the summer months while winter harvest of ringed seals typically occurs closer to shore.
+The proposed action would occur outside of the primary subsistence use season (i.e., summer months), and the study area is 100-150 mi (161-241 km) seaward of known subsistence use areas.
+Harvest locations for ringed seals extend up to 80 nmi (148 km) from shore during the summer months while winter harvest of ringed seals typically occurs closer to shore.
+Additionally, no mortality or serious injury is expected or proposed to be authorized, and therefore no marine mammals would be removed from availability for subsistence.
 Based on this information, NMFS has preliminarily determined that there will not be an unmitigable adverse impact on subsistence uses from the Navy's proposed activities.